XieJine/Rician-Moment-DIP/README.md

 ## Important configuration checks

-The scripts are deliberately explicit rather than command-line driven.
-Before every run, check the following settings in the selected script:
+The scripts use parameters defined directly in the source code rather than command-line arguments.
+Before running a script, update and verify the following settings:

 - Input DWI, reference DWI, mask, fixed DIP input, noise-map, and output paths.
 - GPU index in `CUDA_VISIBLE_DEVICES`.